 So, you may be wondering how in the world could this possibly relate to being a musician in the slightest bit?
 Well for what it’s worth, good nutrition and being physically active is absolutely vital to our creative output.
 Our health is a precious and vital part of our very existence and without it, we perform below our optimal levels.
 Without a doubt, for me personally, I want to be the very best I can be in this short time that is afforded me, so with that said let me elaborate… and as a side note; even though I am writing this blog with musicians in mind, this concept really can be adopted by anyone.

 Firstly, let us address the hardest one to achieve, namely fitness and exercise.
 One of the benefits to working out and exercising on a regular basis is that it produces endorphins in the brain.
 These are feel-good hormones and actually, help our bodies cope with pain.
 Not everyone can get out to a gym, but even simple things like walking can contribute to one’s overall fitness level.
 Park the car further away from where you need to go and take the stairs rather than the escalator or elevator.
 During the day, be sure to schedule regular rest periods as well or what I like to call decompression time.
-Just because you are in the throws of being creative and loving every minute of it doesn’t mean that you don’t need to take a few breaks during your workday and either mediate quietly or just relax with some peaceful tunes or good company.
-This help to alleviate the stress built up through the day.
+Just because you are in the throws of being creative and loving every minute of it doesn’t mean that you don’t need to take a few breaks during your workday and either meditate quietly or just relax with some peaceful music or good company.
+This will help to alleviate the stress built up through the day.
 It is important to remember that stress can be a silent killer if it’s not dealt with adequately.

 At this point, I must mention that there are common sense factors that come into play where good health is concerned such as not smoking cigars or cigarettes, drinking to excess, overeating of foods or sweet treats, and the list goes on and on.
 It seems like such a long time ago now, but there was a time when doctors would say “everything in moderation”, which pertained to things that were actually good for us.